drug-design/course/docs/chapters/peptidomimetics.md

 ### Definition of Peptidomimetics
 *[Peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.

-Drug development sometimes requires the imitation of a reference peptide molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/definition-peptidomimetics-be4e6ee3'><i class='fa fa-play' aria-hidden='true'></i></button>Drug development sometimes requires the imitation of a reference peptide molecule.
 "Peptido-mimicry" or peptidomimetics is defined as the process of mimicking the biological properties of a peptidic substance.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.